top of page

 About me

-Mirroring my aspirations and goals as a scholar, my research has been well received by the scientific community and the public alike.
-For instance, I have acquired several research grants, received multiple international scientific awards, and am regularly invited for outreach talks and knowledge transfers.
+Mirroring my aspirations and goals as a scholar, my research has been well-received by the scientific community and the public alike, as evidenced by multiple research grants, scientific awards, and frequent invitations for outreach and dissemination to broad audiences.

-I pursued my Ph.D. in Psychology at the University of Bern and New York University and received my degree in December 2019 from the University of Bern.
+I pursued my Ph.D. in Psychology at the University of Bern and New York University and received my degree in December 2019.
+I have a Certificate of Advanced Studies (CAS) in Higher Education.